Mirage-Tech-Cuba/django-l10n-cu/README.rst

 Cuban Localization (``l10n_cu``)
 ================================

-``l10n_cu`` is a Django app for adapting a product for a cuban market, with Provinces and Municipalities.
+``l10n_cu`` is a Django app for adapting a product for a cuban market, with Provinces, Municipalities and Zip Codes.

 -------
 Install